Passengers finally begin to leave coronavirus-hit cruise ship in Japan

-Passengers on the quarantined cruise ship on the coast of Yokohama, Japan finally started disembarking on Friday, before being quarantined.
+Passengers on the quarantined cruise ship off the coast of Yokohama, Japan, finally started disembarking Friday, before being quarantined.

-The Japanese Health Ministry said passengers allowed to leave so far must be elderly — at least 80 or older — or have a medical condition, or have a windowless room on the ship.
-They must also have tested negative for coronavirus.
+The Japanese Health Ministry said passengers allowed to leave so far are elderly — at least 80 or older — or have a medical condition, or have a windowless room on the ship.
+They must also have tested negative for the new coronavirus.

-The ministry said 11 passengers left the ship on Friday, before they were quarantined at a government designated facility until at least Feb.
+The ministry said 11 passengers left the ship Friday before they were quarantined at a government designated facility until at least Feb.
 19.

 There has been no additional information on the nationalities of the people who have been allowed to leave.

-The ministry also reported on Friday that 2,000 iPhones were distributed to all rooms, including those of passengers and crew, with apps installed to make it easier for people to get medical consultations.
+The ministry also reported Friday that 2,000 iPhones were distributed to all rooms, including those of passengers and the crew, with apps installed to make it easier for people to get medical consultations.

 The Diamond Princess cruise ship has been quarantined off the shore of Yokohama since Feb.
 3, and began medical testing after a man who was on the ship last month later tested positive for the coronavirus.
 Authorities have confirmed 771 people have been tested as of Friday, with 218 passengers and crew members testing positive.